mwouts/jupytext/docs/config.md

 "notebooks/" = "ipynb"
 "scripts/" = "py:percent"
 ```
+Note that if you are using a `pyproject.toml` file with this dict format, you should make sure the table header is instead `[tool.jupytext.formats]`

 The `root_prefix` is matched with the top-most parent folder of the matching name, not above the Jupytext configuration file.

 For instance, with the pairing above, a notebook with path `/home/user/jupyter/notebooks/project1/example.ipynb` will be paired with the Python file `/home/user/jupyter/scripts/project1/example.py`.